 Bernardo Fernández was appointed to the Board of Directors of International Money Express, Inc. effective January 7, 2022.
-Dr. Fernández is the Chief Executive Officer of Baptist Health Medical Group, a network of more than 250 physicians in multiple specialties spanning across several counties in south Florida, a position he has held since 2014.
+Dr. Fernández is the Corporate Physician Executive of Broward Health since January of 2024.
+Prior to that, Dr. Fernandez was the Chief Executive Officer of Baptist Health Medical Group, a network of more than 250 physicians in multiple specialties spanning across several counties in south Florida, a position he held from 2014 to 2023.
 Before joining Baptist Health Medical Group, Dr. Fernández served as CEO and President of Cleveland Clinic Florida from 2006 to 2014, an academic health system.
 Dr. Fernández is also on the Board of Directors and the Audit & Risk Committee of U.S. Century Bank (NASDAQ: USCB), which offers a wide range of financial products and services.
 In addition, he serves on the board of trustees for St. Thomas University and the board of advisors of the Health Network Foundation, and is a member of the Orange Bowl Committee and the East Ridge Corporate Advisory Board.
 Dr. Fernández holds a Bachelor's of Science degree in Biology and a Master's in Business in Administration from the University of Miami, and is also a graduate of the Wharton School of Business Executive Development Program.
 He received his medical degree from the Ponce School of Medicine in Ponce, Puerto Rico.
 Dr. Fernández is the holder of the John and Margaret Krupa Distinguished Chair, is Board-certified by the American Board of Vascular Medicine and is a Fellow of the Society of Vascular Medicine and the American College of Physicians.
 We believe that Dr. Fernández's extensive professional experience as an executive of various entities as well as his experience as a board member of a financial institution make him well qualified to serve as a director.

 Adam Godfrey has served as a director of International Money Express, Inc. since 2018.
 Mr. Godfrey served as a director of the Company's predecessor entity from 2006 to 2017.
 Mr. Godfrey is a Managing Partner of Stella Point Capital, which he cofounded in 2012.
 Stella Point Capital is a New York-based private equity firm focused on industrial, consumer and business services investments.
 Mr. Godfrey is an investment professional and has sourced and managed numerous investments for Stella Point Capital.
 Previously, Mr. Godfrey spent nearly 19 years with Lindsay Goldberg and its predecessor entities, which he joined in 1992.
 Mr. Godfrey was a Partner at the firm and served on the board of directors of 12 portfolio companies during his time with Lindsay Goldberg.
-Currently, he serves on the board of directors of SPC Velir, LP, Vereco Holdings, LLC, Autoagent Holdings LLC, American Orthodontics Corporation, and publicly traded Schneider National, Inc. (NYSE: SNDR), on which he currently also serves as a member of the board of directors and a member of the corporate governance committee.
+Currently, he serves on the board of directors of SPC Velir, LP, Vereco Holdings, LLC, Autoagent Holdings LLC, TotalMed Holdings, LLC, and American Orthodontics Corporation.
+He also served on the board of directors for publicly traded Schneider National, Inc. (NYSE: SNDR) until March 2023.
 Mr. Godfrey holds a bachelor's degree from Brown University and a master's degree in business administration from the Tuck School of Business at Dartmouth.
-We believe that Mr. Godfrey's extensive investment management and transactional experience coupled with his experience serving as the chairman of a publicly traded company and on the boards of directors of other companies make him well qualified to serve as a director.
+We believe that Mr. Godfrey's extensive investment management and transactional experience coupled with his experience serving on the boards of directors of publicly traded and other companies make him well qualified to serve as a director.